olaviinha/FinnStonks/README.md

 **2. Click on _change_ value (top center) to toggle between:**
   - portfolio value change in euros.
 (Default)
-  - portfolio value change including any previous sales profits/losses in euros.
+  - portfolio value change plus any previous sales profits/losses in euros.
   - portfolio value change in percentage.

 **3. Click on the _portfolio value_ (top right) to toggle between:**
   - portfolio value in euros.
 (Default)
-  - portfolio value in euros including any previous sales profits/losses
+  - portfolio value in euros plus any previous sales profits/losses
   - previous sales profits/losses only (no portfolio value)

 **4. Click on the second column to toggle between:**